Compare business electricity rates

 If you’re not sure if you should be classed as a microbusiness by an energy supplier, Citizens Advice can help:

-But if you work from home and don’t need a huge amount of energy to run your microbusiness, you might find you’re better off on a domestic electricity deal.
+If you work from home and don’t need a huge amount of energy to run your microbusiness, you may need a domestic electricity tariff instead.
 Shop around, compare deals and weigh up your options to see which gives you better value for money.

 Is business electricity cheaper than domestic electricity?